Options for Cleaning the Air in Your Home

 There is a good chance you have walked into a room or office and noticed an air filter.
 You can see them demonstrated by Plenty Air to understand their workings and size differences.
 If you don’t have the money or don’t have an HVAC system, these are the next best options.

 The portable air filters use strong HEPA filters.
-There are also some portable units that use electrostatic precipitator technology.
+Some portable units use electrostatic precipitator technology.
 These are called ion units and they need no fans, so they can be very quiet.
-Prices can range widely for the portable filters, from $150 all the way up to $1,500.
+Prices can range widely for the portable filters, from $150 up to $1,500.

 There are other options for air cleaners for your home.
 You can even add ion filters to your HVAC system.
 With so many options available, there is something to please everyone!